-If you run a customer-facing business, some of your time likely involves taking care of service requests.
+If you run a business, some of your, or your employees, time likely involves taking care of service requests.
 In many cases, they’ll be issues users may be able to solve on their own.
 At least, if they have access to a knowledge base.
+Find out what knowledge base management software is, how it works, and what are the best tools of this type on the market that will improve the functioning of the entire organization!
+Read on!

 What Are the Benefits of Knowledge Base Software?